ocaml/opam/doc/pages/Manual.md

 - `<switch>/_opam` for local switches, when `<switch>` is a path

 Switches are laid out thusly:
-- `<switch-prefix>/`: prefix of the switch, holding the installation hierarchy in the UNIX `/usr` standard (with subdirectories `bin`, `lib`, `share`, `man`, `doc`, `etc`)
+- `<switch-prefix>/`: prefix of the switch, which holds the installation hierarchy in the UNIX `/usr` standard (with subdirectories `bin`, `lib`, `share`, `man`, `doc`, `etc`)
 - `<switch-prefix>/.opam-switch/`: holds all opam data regarding this switch